 While the photography and film classes draw students out into the real world with their cameras,

 this course will dive deep into the possibilities of the digital realm.
 Taking Adobe Photoshop as our starting point, we will first explore reflecting and abstracting the world through digital collage, while revisiting the key concepts learned in Art Foundations.
 From there, we will use Adobe After Effects, Illustrator, and other applications to explore digital animation and design; ultimately seeking to expand the known world in unexpected ways through the digital realm.

-This year long course is designed for advanced students interested in pursuing higher levels of artistic exploration.
+This semester long course is designed for advanced students interested in pursuing higher levels of artistic exploration.
 This course is for students that want to put college portfolios together for art school entry or for creating supplemental pieces for their college application.
 Students are expected to exercise a high degree of personal responsibility in this course.
 We will explore illustration, figurative sculpture, as well as creative problem solving in drawing and painting.
 In addition to their work in a variety of media, essays, sketchbooks, critiques and presentations are components of each student’s evaluation.
 The development of individual portfolios, artistic philosophies and artistic historical knowledge will be products of this course.
 The course will provide regular review of students’ portfolios and guidance in preparation of an art portfolio for college.
 The Prerequisite for the course is seniors that have completed an advanced 2D or 3D level class or approval by the instructor along with the department chair.